 Annabelle was born on November 6, 2015 a healthy, beautiful girl.
+We were over the moon thrilled to have a little girl, and still are!
 She was developing appropriately until about 6 months of age; at this time we noticed she was missing developmental milestones.
 We voiced our concerns with the pediatrician and, at 9 months of age, she was referred to a neurologist.
 She wasn’t sitting, crawling, or babbling much.
-We were told it was benign hypotonia.
+We were told it was probably benign hypotonia.
 At her first neurologist appointment, she was referred for physical therapy and several labs were ordered.
-In August of 2016, Annabelle began physical therapy weekly.
-Her blood work for SMA came back negative and her other labs came back normal.
+In August of 2016, Annabelle began physical therapy weekly, and her lab work had come back normal.
 We followed up with her neurologist in November, who ordered an MRI and more blood work.
-Her MRI came back relatively normal for her age (12months) and her blood work came back normal.
+Her MRI came back relatively normal for her age (12months).

 In January, I became pregnant with Annabelle’s little brother.
-Daniel and I decided to have genetic testing done on the baby, since we weren’t sure what was going on with Annabelle.
 At my prenatal genetic appointment, the counselor recommended we meet with a genetics physician for Annabelle.
 We followed up with her neurologist every 3 months and she continued to run blood work on Annabelle; all the tests were negative at this point.
 Her genetics physician ordered the TRIO WES test for Annabelle, Daniel, and myself.
 After fighting with insurance to approve the test, we finally had our blood work drawn.
 We were told the test takes about 8-12 weeks for results; however, I received a phone call with results at about 4 weeks.

 I was 35 weeks pregnant and driving Annabelle to therapy when I received the call from Annabelle’s genetics counselor with the WES results.
 The counselor told me that they have found the source for Annabelle’s developmental delays.
 She proceeded to tell me that Annabelle had a GNAO1 mutation, and there were only 8 reported cases in the world, all females, and the oldest was 18 years old.
 The only question I asked was ‘what is her life expectancy?’
-The genetics counselor couldn’t answer that question for me.
+The genetics counselor couldn’t answer that question for me, but told me it is terminal.
 I hung up with her and immediately called my husband hysterically crying.
 I couldn’t lose this beautiful, sweet little girl.
-That night Daniel and I searched the internet for anything we could find about GNAO1 mutation.
+That night Daniel and I searched the internet for anything we could find about the GNAO1 mutation.
 We were surprised to find there are 50 children in the world with her mutation, boys and girls.
-We connected with families through a Facebook group and email.
+We connected with families through a facebook group and email.
 We met with Annabelle’s neurologist that Monday.
 Since the mutation is so rare, she didn’t know much about it.
-That week we also met with her geneticist.
-He was also not very knowledgeable about GNAO1.
+That week we also met with her geneticist, he too did not know very much about GNAO1.

 To learn more about GNAO1 mutation or donate to research and children with this mutation, please visit the Bow Foundation: https://gnao1.org